 PLNs can play an important role in continuing professional development and lifelong learning.
 In recent years, it has been suggested that educational institutions have a role to play in helping students set up rich and diverse PLNs, on which they can continue to build in their future lives and careers.

-Commonly used tools include microblogging services like Twitter, and social networking services like Facebook.
 In a 2008 survey of teachers, reported in Listen to the Wisdom of Your Network, Sue Waters found that the most commonly platforms used in their PLNs were the microblogging service Twitter, the folksonomy services del.icio.us and Diigo, RSS aggregators, and blogs.
-In a 2013 survey of educators, Nik Peachey found that the tools shown below were most popular based on the number of respondents who mentioned each one (as graphed from publicly available results by Mark Pegrum).
+In a 2013 survey of educators, Nik Peachey found that the tools shown below were the most popular based on the number of respondents who mentioned each one (as graphed from publicly available results by Mark Pegrum).
 The microblogging service Twitter, the aggregator service Scoop.it (see the microblogging page for more details), and the social networking site Facebook were in the lead.
-Overall, there is considerable common ground between these two snapshots of PLNs from five years apart, even if changing trends are also evident.
+Overall, there was considerable common ground between these two snapshots of PLNs from five years apart, even if changing trends were also evident.

 In practice, a PLN often consists of overlapping networks on different services, which are linked into a single network by the individual at their centre.
 Technological platforms for linking different services together include automated aggregators like Symbaloo, also listed on the PLEs page.

 To assess the extent of your own personal learning network, and to get ideas for expanding it, see Lisa Nielsen’s interactive blog post You might also like to check out these video guides to PLNs:

 - What is a PLN?
 [Video] (Marc-André Lalande, 2012)